devicemagic/forms_api_docs/doc/api/v3/submission.md

 ```
 ---

-## JSON POST create submission from a form or dispatch for device
+## JSON POST create submission from a form for a device

 * POST `/api/v3/devices/:device_identifier/submissions.json`